-Falkland Palace is a 12th century French Renaissance style historic hunting lodge.
+Falkland Palace is a French Renaissance style historic hunting lodge situated in the foothills of the Lomond hills in The Kingdom of Fife.
 The retreat of the then Scottish Royal Family, it is a fascinating visit and offers a unique insight into the Stuart House way of life.

 A gatehouse tower was added and became the main residence of the Palace, which is the main entrance today.
 The beautiful chapel, that was used as Baracks by Cromwell and later as a store room for local residences has been lovingly restored by the Marquis of Bute and is complete with original wood panelling, Minstrels gallery and stunning stained glass make this one of the best preserved chapels in Scotland.
 Many of the walls of the Palace are adorned with intricate tapestries and paintings of Royals and the families who still live as the Hereditary Keepers.